ParallelSSH/parallel-ssh/doc/advanced.rst

 .. note::

-   With a PTY, stdout and stderr output is combined into stdout.
+   With a PTY, the default, stdout and stderr output is combined into stdout.

    Without a PTY, separate output is given for stdout and stderr, although some programs and server configurations require a PTY.